HollandPleskac/HollandPleskac/README.md

 #### What I'm Working On

-- Learning Rust and Substrate!
+- Using Chainlink's call any api feature and keepers for a hackathon project

 #### Contact Me!